The Welsh Terrier is an easily recognized breed, sporting all the traits you’d associate with the spunky terrier family.

 You can bring your Welshie to the groomer every three months for a quick haircut or let its hair grow longer during the colder months.

-The terrier coat is wiry and can become matted if not cared for.
-The dog’s coat must be hand-stripped weekly to remove dead hair and prevent matting.
+The Welsh Terrier’s coat is wiry and can become matted if not cared for.
+It must be hand-stripped weekly to remove dead hair and prevent matting.

 Check its eyes and teeth, and regularly trim its nails.